NibbleClassic/NibbleClassic-Nest-Wallet/docs/functional-tests.md

 Open existing wallet -> close Nest -> reopen Nest | path to previously opened wallet should appear.
 Test opening it again without changing path.
 Button copy address | Pop up "Copied!" and address should be copied to clipboard.
 Button copy tr. id | Pop up "Copied!" and tr. id should be copied to clipboard.
-Button explore transaction | Trtl explorer opens in default browser with the right transacton.
+Button explore transaction | NBX explorer opens in default browser with the right transacton.
-Receive trtl | Balance updates automatically and new confirmed transaction added to list previous transactions Send TRTL, address diff. than 99 chars or 187 chars | error: address invalid Send TRTL, address not start by TRTL | error: address invalid Send TRTL, amount is 0 or less | error: amount should be greater than 0 Send TRTL, amount is not a number | error: amount invalid Send TRTL, amount + fee is more than available balance | error: available balance is insufficient Send TRTL, small valid amount | dialog for confirming transfer.
-After confirmation, popup TRTL sent. amount is received on the other end
+Receive NBX | Balance updates automatically and new confirmed transaction added to list previous transactions Send NBX, address diff. than 99 chars or 187 chars | error: address invalid Send NBX, address not start by NBX | error: address invalid Send NBX, amount is 0 or less | error: amount should be greater than 0 Send NBX, amount is not a number | error: amount invalid Send NBX, amount + fee is more than available balance | error: available balance is insufficient Send NBX, small valid amount | dialog for confirming transfer.
+After confirmation, popup NBX sent. amount is received on the other end
-Send TRTL, invalid payment id | error: wrong payment id format Send TRTL, valid payment id | popup TRTL sent. amount is received on the other end with correct payment id Send TRTL, valid integrated address | popup TRTL sent. amount is received on the other end with correct payment id from integrated address
+Send NBX, invalid payment id | error: wrong payment id format Send NBX, valid payment id | popup NBX sent. amount is received on the other end with correct payment id Send NBX, valid integrated address | popup NBX sent. amount is received on the other end with correct payment id from integrated address
-Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and TurtleCoind started before | TurtleCoind should not be started automatically and should not close after wallet is closed
+Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and NibbleClassicd started before | NibbleClassicd should not be started automatically and should not close after wallet is closed
-Open wallet with local blockchain selected and TurtleCoind not started before | TurtleCoind should start automatically and should close after Nest is closed
+Open wallet with local blockchain selected and NibbleClassicd not started before | NibbleClassicd should start automatically and should close after Nest is closed
 Test using the wallet with local blockchain selected | Test using the wallet with remote node selected |
 Reduce window height and test scrolling |